 Many people keep a worry journal to manage anxiety.
 As thoughts and worries come up throughout your day, write them down in the journal and set it aside.
 Then dedicate a set amount of time at the same time each day and allow yourself to worry about the things you’ve written down and any other thoughts that may come up.
 Writing your concerns down helps to release them and give them less power.
 When you start to become anxious about a thought, tell yourself that you can’t spend time worrying about it until the time you’ve set aside.

 Mindfulness is another tool to use when anxiety creeps up.
 Anxiety often entails worries about the future, things you can’t control, or things that have yet happened.
 Being in the moment can help to bring you back to the present and ground you.
 Use your senses to help get grounded – what can you see?
 What can you smell, what can you hear?
 Breathe slowly, deeply, and with intention.

 Anxiety can be stressful and scary in the moment especially when thoughts and feelings are about the future and situations out of your control.
 With these and other strategies, or with guided help, anxieties can be managed and worries can be more bearable.

-Watch Annemarie Rued-Fraser talk about anxiety and ways to manage it.
+Watch Annemarie Rued-Fraser, registered psychologist, talk about anxiety and ways to manage it.